English language emergency line

 Crime rates are low, including for petty crime.

 Taxi drivers have assaulted some passengers.
-However, taxis are usually safe.
+However, taxis and other rideshare options are usually safe.

 Some Australians have become victims of extortion scams.
 Examples include minor car accidents and claims of sexual assault at nightclubs.